RAKESH15122004/rakesh1.demo/README.md

 # rakesh1.demo
 this is my first repositiry
 </br>
-i am the author of this git - rakesh metri
+i am the author of this git - rakesh metri (rocky)